zhaoxianfang/tools/src/dom/README.md

 $posts = $document->find("//div[contains(@class, 'post')]", Query::TYPE_XPATH);
 ```

-If the elements that match a given expression are found, then method returns an array of instances of `DiDom\Element`, otherwise - an empty array.
+If the elements that match a given expression are found, then method returns an array of instances of `zxf\dom\Element`, otherwise - an empty array.
 You could also get an array of `DOMElement` objects.
 To get this, pass `false` as the third parameter.

 ##### With magic method `__invoke()`: